Hakhyun-Kim/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, navigate to **Add Override > Lighting** and click **Screen Space Global Illumination**.
    HDRP now calculates SSGI for any Camera this Volume affects.

+Compared to other global illumination solutions, such as lightmaps, SSGI is a relatively resource intensive effect to process.
+This makes it more suited for film, especially since it allows for fast iteration because there is no need to constantly re-bake lightmaps.
+Realtime applications such as games can still use this effect but it is best to set properties such as **Quality** and **Ray Steps** to lower values to increase performance.

 [!include[](snippets/volume-override-api.md)]